 Victory, John F. (1893–1975)

-Influential administrator with NACA (National Advisory Committee for Aeronautics).
+John Victory was an influential administrator with NACA (National Advisory Committee for Aeronautics).
 Victory began work for the government in 1908 as a messenger for the patent office.
 After becoming the first employee of NACA in 1915, he became its secretary in 1921 and its executive secretary in 1948, in general charge of its administration.
 When NASA came into being, he served as a special assistant to Glennan until his retirement at the end of July 1960.
 Over the years, he became known as "Mr. Aviation" to his friends, who ranged from Orville Wright to the builders of the fastest jet fighters.
 Although not an engineer or a technician, he assisted NACA achieve working relationships with Congress, where he frequently testified, the military services, aerospace industry, and related groups engaged in government-sponsored research and development.